chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/carenets/

-   List all the carenets for a given document
+   List all the carenets into which a document has been shared.

    :shortname: document_carenets
    :accesscontrol: A user app with access to the record, or a principal in full control of the record